StarRocks/starrocks/docs/en/deployment/shared_data/gcs.md

 The running mode of the StarRocks cluster.
 Valid values:

 - `shared_data`
-- `shared_nothing` (Default).
+- `shared_nothing` (Default)

-> **Note**
+> **NOTE**
 >
-> You cannot adopt the `shared_data` and `shared_nothing` modes simultaneously for a StarRocks cluster.
+> - You cannot adopt the `shared_data` and `shared_nothing` modes simultaneously for a StarRocks cluster.
 Mixed deployment is not supported.
->
-> Do not change `run_mode` after the cluster is deployed.
+> - Do not change `run_mode` after the cluster is deployed.
 Otherwise, the cluster fails to restart.
 The transformation from a shared-nothing cluster to a shared-data cluster or vice versa is not supported.

 #### cloud_native_meta_port